Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Introduction

 In the remainder of this introductory section we outline key notation and definitions used throughout the paper.
 Section \ref{[Section] Setup} then recalls the setup of \citet{Westling-Carone_2020_AoS} and presents a version of their main distributional approximation result for generalized Grenander-type estimators.
 Section \ref{[Section] Bootstrap-based Distributional Approximation} contains our main results about bootstrap-assisted distributional approximations, while Section \ref{[Section] Implementation} discusses implementation issues, including tuning parameter selection and a computationally attractive weighted bootstrap procedure.
 Section \ref{[Section] Examples} illustrates our general theory by means of prominent examples, while Section \ref{[Section] Simulations} reports numerical results from a small-scale simulation experiment.
 Appendix \ref{[Section] Appendix - Technical Results} reports the two technical results alluded to in the previous paragraph.
-All proofs and other technical derivations, as well as regularity conditions for the specific examples, are given in the supplemental appendix.
+All proofs and other technical details are given in the supplemental appendix \citep{Cattaneo-Jansson-Nagasawa_2024_supp}.